States

 Every state category generates a class which is embedded in the screen or entity containing the state.
 By default states can only be assigned inside the entity or screen defining the state.
 For example, if the PowerUp entity defines a state category named PowerUpCategory, then states can be assigned in code.

-Assigning the state will apply all variables set in the state in the FRB Editor.
+Assigning the state in code applies all state's variables which were assigned in the FRB Editor.

 The state can be compared against the values which are assigned to perform logic.
 For example, the following code could be written to perform logic based on the state of the power up.